 The themes were generated from Nvivo 12 Pro software with codes principally centered on cybersecurity methods and mobile security.
+The principal themes represented the key elements that were highlighted by the subject participants, based on their personal insights.

 Principal Theme 1: Security Improvement Methods